Innovation, Information, and Artificial Intelligence

 Shun Kawabe from Honda confirmed this, talking in his keynote speech about front-loading in vehicle development by means of virtual prototypes as a solution to the challenges currently being faced and the resulting process reforms.
 Using several examples from various fields of application, he showed that virtual prototypes make it possible to validate concepts affecting the vehicle as a whole early on and at every stage of the design phase, before physical prototypes even have to be constructed.

 In the keynote speech given by Jinhwa Lee from the Hyundai Motor Company, attention turned to the development of virtual prototypes and how they can be used in a range of fields of application.
 Sven-Etienne Henschel from EFS Elektronische Fahrwerksysteme and Rohan Prakash Deshetti from Robert Bosch gave a keynote speech about the incredible leaps in the development of virtualization, referring to the example of brake control systems as the result of close collaboration between OEMs and suppliers.

 This was followed by a whole host of interesting talks on innovative simulation projects, presented by companies, universities, and research institutes in parallel sessions.
-The content covered focused on applications in the fields of driver assistance and automated driving, artificial intelligence, powertrains, and vehicle dynamics.
+The content covered focused on applications in the fields of ADAS, artificial intelligence, powertrains, and vehicle dynamics.
 There was plenty of time for networking and discussions during the breaks.